Animol: Production

 The film was developed by Film4 in collaboration with Joi Productions.
 It is written by Nick Love and marks the feature length directorial of Ashley Walters.
 It was produced by Joy Gharoro-Akpojotor and Tom Hawkins in association with Walter’s production company SLNDA and Love’s company Rogue State.

 The cast is led by Tut Nyuot and Vladyslav Baliuk, with Stephen Graham and Sharon Duncan-Brewster in supporting roles.
 The film is working with the Synergy Theatre Project and Intermission Youth Theatre, to give opportunities as supporting artists to those considered of potential risk of entering the criminal justice system.

 Principal photography began in January 2025.

+Release

+It premiered at the 76th Berlin International Film Festival.
+The film is scheduled to be released theatrically in the United Kingdom on 30 October 2026.